Marine Petroleum Trust (NASDAQ:MARPS) Shares Gap Up to $2.50

-Marine Petroleum Trust (NASDAQ:MARPS) gapped up prior to trading on Wednesday .
+Marine Petroleum Trust (NASDAQ:MARPS)’s stock price gapped up before the market opened on Wednesday .
 The stock had previously closed at $2.50, but opened at $2.83.
-Marine Petroleum Trust shares last traded at $2.58, with a volume of 101 shares changing hands.
+Marine Petroleum Trust shares last traded at $2.58, with a volume of 101 shares.

 Separately, TheStreet upgraded Marine Petroleum Trust from a “c+” rating to a “b-” rating in a research report on Monday, October 19th.